 There is a wealth of activities for expat children to take part in and which can help them adjust to their new surroundings.
 While safety is justifiably a concern for expat parents, with the necessary precautions and lifestyle adjustments, their children are likely to be happy and secure in their new lives.

 Given the city’s reputation for crime, one of the main priorities for expat parents in Johannesburg is the safety of their children.

 As is the case in most places, parents should be aware of their children’s whereabouts in public places.
-They should also ensure that their kids know their parents’ phone numbers, address and emergency phone numbers as soon as possible.
+They should also ensure that their children memorise the phone numbers of both parents, their home address and emergency phone numbers as soon as possible.

 Most parents in the city don’t allow their children to take public transport as it’s often considered unreliable and potentially unsafe.
 Some parents also don’t allow their children to play in public parks; however, this is largely an area-specific consideration and, in some of the more affluent areas in Johannesburg, children should be safe provided that they are supervised.

-The upside of living in Joburg is that expat families with freestanding houses in the city’s suburbs are likely to have a more spacious garden than they would have had in a major European or American city, meaning that their children will have space to play and run around outdoors within the confines of their own yard.
+The upside of living in Johannesburg is that expat families with freestanding houses in the city’s suburbs are likely to have a more spacious garden than they would in a major European or American city, meaning that their children will have space to play and run around outdoors within the confines of their own yard.